 After researching possible keywords, which ones should you choose for your Shopify?

 In SEO, one big consideration is to look at how competitive a certain keyword is.
 Typically, single keywords are very competitive because there are a lot of people ranking for them.
-If you search for “shoes”, there’s a lot of people going for those keywords.
+If you search for “shoes”, there are a lot of people going for those keywords.
 Typically, they are bigger companies with more resources to rank higher.

 There is a way to get around the competition.
 When choosing a keyword, it is a good idea to use long-tail keywords and modifiers to be more specific.
 Long-tail keywords are keywords that are more specific and usually longer.
 Keyword modifiers are words that you can add to make a more specific long-tail keyword.